crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added information about the shards located on the node to the :ref:`NodeInfo MXBean <node_info_mxbean>` which is available as an enterprise feature.

 - Added the ``to_char`` scalar function for timestamp, interval and numeric types.

 - Added support for the ``split_part`` scalar function